-*Based on 2020 EPA mileage and driving range ratings.
+*Based on 2021 EPA mileage and driving range ratings.
 Use for comparison purposes only.
-Your MPGe/MPG and driving range will vary depending on driving conditions, how you drive and maintain your vehicle, battery age/condition, and other factors.
+Your MPGe/MPG and driving range will vary depending on trim level, driving conditions, how you drive and maintain your vehicle, battery age/condition, and other factors.

 - Lower emissions.
 More environmentally friendly.

 - Fewer stops at gas stations and less spending on fuel.

 - Fuel-Saving benefits, particularly in stop-and-go, lower speed traffic.

 - 8 Year / 100,000 Mile warranty on major hybrid components.

 - Two motor powertrain provides quick starts & energetic response.

 - Can cost 5-15% more than gasoline model counterparts.

 - Tax benefits to hybrid ownership being phased out.
 (Most only apply to PHEV & EV vehicles now)